Information for Parents of Letters & Sciences Students

 As noted before, this process is predicated on students reaching out to make appointments with their advisors.
 Most often when students complain about not being able to get an appointment with their advisors, it’s because they’ve waited until the last minute, a possible deadline, or worse, a serious problem has occurred to reach out to their advisor.
 When this happens it’s very difficult to fit in a student when other students, who have scheduled appointments well in advance, also require the advisor’s time.
 The office is unable to schedule same day appointments, and during our busy registration periods students may find they may have to wait a week before meeting with their advisor.
-Families can assist by helping their student remain calm, learn from the experience, and be proactive in preventing a similar situation from occuring again.
+Families can assist by helping their student remain calm, learn from the experience, and be proactive in preventing a similar situation from occurring again.

 We understand that parents play a major support role for any student, and we appreciate parents being involved.
 Parents can attend advising sessions with their students however, there are a couple of things to remember before doing so:

 - Because of the Buckley Amendment (“Family Educational Right to Privacy Act of 1974), advisors are unable to discuss any academic specifics with parents about their students unless the student has signed a waiver to the amendment allowing us to speak freely about their academic situation.
 There are no exceptions to this policy.
 The waiver must be signed in person and is available upon request in our office.
 Faxes are not accepted for this form.
 For detailed information on this please refer to the policies listed in the Undergraduate Catalog.

 - Provided the student signs the waiver to the Buckley Amendment freely, we’re happy to involve parents in the academic process.
 However, please note that it is always preferable that our students act independently and responsibly when working with their advisor.
 It’s important to make note of the fact that while we strive to nurture, it’s critical they learn to take responsibility for themselves and their academic progress.
 A best case scenario is one in which the student meets with his or her advisor and then relays what was discussed with his or her parents.
 A student is not required to sign a waiver and by law we will not disclose student information if they do not sign the waiver.